These ideas form the foundation of how Chessdock approaches chess training.

 These articles focus on understanding, not tools.
 They're written to be useful whether you're rated 800 or 2000, and to remain relevant as chess platforms and engines evolve.

-Explains why practicing positions from your own games leads to faster, more reliable improvement than generic puzzle sets.
+Why practicing puzzles from your own chess games leads to better improvement than solving random positions.

-A practical model for steady chess improvement built around a simple feedback loop that connects games, analysis, and practice.
+A practical model for chess improvement built around a simple loop: play games, analyze mistakes, practice weaknesses, and repeat.
+Learn why this structure leads to steady progress.

 These ideas form the foundation of how Chessdock approaches chess training.